The Belgian choreographer talks dreaming, silent movies, and working with Paul Thomas Anderson

 We had one day to teach the material to everyone, but it’s been done in a very spontaneous way.
 You work on something that was supposed to be very experimental and kind of low-budget into a mega Hollywood production in no time.
 It was kind of amazing to see how quickly it grew.

 The funny thing with this project was that it was a kind of a tango with three, because it was all about adapting to each other.
 Paul and Thom already had a close relationship, and I obviously have a relationship with Thom.
 I met Paul in New York in February with some people like Nigel (Godrich) and Tarik (Barri).

 HE LEARNED TO WATCH THOM

 Damien Jalet: I always feel like there’s something bouncing in Thom’s music.
 His relationship to rhythm and the fact it’s so transcendent is very interesting to play with, physically.
-I came up with this idea of heads disconnected from bodies so it all felt very playful, like bodies playing with heads.
+I came up with this idea of heads disconnected from bodies (inspired by the the project ‘Black Marrow’, which I created with Erna Omarsdottirso) it all felt very playful, like bodies playing with heads.
 It’s something that feels like there’s a disconnect so a literal choreographic interpretation of losing your head, or something pretty frantic, very quick.

 THEY LOOKED TO THE CLASSICS

 Damien Jalet: We wanted the first minute and a half to be quite oppressive and hyper-precise so it feels like a machine – that’s actually a word Thom constantly used, of course referencing 1984 and Metropolis.

 We started chatting and all of them were talking about gravity and Charlie Chaplin, about this disconnect in silent movies that has a lot to do with gravity and falling.
 I started sending them some videos of improvs, other works like “Skid” I did for Gothenburg’s Company in 2017 that Thom liked.